-4.22 Zones of diffuse seismicity are those areas in which there is evidence of seismicity that it is not attributable to any specific identified seismogenic structures based on the available databases and seismotectonic models.
-Each zone should be assumed to encompass an area that possesses similar seismotectonics.
+4.22 Zones of diffuse seismicity are those areas in which there is evidence of seismicity that is not attributable to any specific identified seismogenic structures based on the available databases and seismotectonic models.
+The seismic source model of each zone is constructed on the basis that it encompasses an area that possesses similar seismotectonics.

-4.23 In the performance of a seismic hazard evaluation, knowledge about the depth distribution of the diffuse seismicity (e.g. derived from the seismological, geological and geophysical databases) should be incorporated and the thickness and depth of the seismogenic zone should be properly characterized.
+4.23 In the performance of a seismic hazard assessment, knowledge about the depth distribution of the diffuse seismicity (e.g. derived from the seismological, geological, and geophysical databases) should be incorporated and the thickness and depth of the seismogenic zone should be properly characterized.

 4.24 Significant differences in rates of earthquake occurrence may suggest different tectonic conditions and they should be considered in defining the boundaries of the zone of diffuse seismicity.
-Significant differences in focal depths (e.g. crustal versus subcrustal), focal mechanisms, states of stress, tectonic characteristics and Gutenberg-Richter b values may all be used to differentiate between diffuse seismicity zones.
+Significant differences in focal depths (e.g. crustal versus subcrustal), focal mechanisms, states of stress, tectonic characteristics, and Gutenberg-Richter b values may all be used to differentiate between diffuse seismicity zones.